 Vassal picks up his laptop from the table, places it on his knees, and sits back in the couch.
 I pick up mine and do the same.
 He peers at his screen, fingers his trackpad, shakes his head, and mumbles something.

 “Maybe it is for the best,” he says.
-Or, to the contrary, “Maybe it is a pest.”
+Or maybe he said, to the contrary, “Maybe it is a pest.”

 A minute later, he speaks again.